The 5 aviation trends to follow closely

 3. New lighter devices

 Companies that want to upgrade their fleet with lighter, more fuel-efficient aircraft now have more options than ever before.
 The latest models, including the Boeing 787 and the Airbus A350, are built with rugged yet lightweight composite materials that allow them to be 20% more energy efficient than older models.
 In addition to the savings they can achieve, these aircraft can also fly at higher altitudes, resulting in less turbulence for passengers and therefore more comfort in flight.
 Among other new features that this new type of aircraft offers for the comfort of travelers, finally include the increased cabin pressure and air humidifiers that make the atmosphere more pleasant.
+The emergence of new competitors in Asia Given the attractiveness of costs in Asia, more and more manufacturers and suppliers decide to move there.
+Many of the major airlines have already relocated their maintenance and repair activities to Singapore, China or India.
+OEMs should therefore seriously consider investing in these countries if they want to stay in the race.

 5. Aging infrastructure